 South Greenland - Day 8 : Caught in the rain

 I woke up, the sun was shining and I felt rested.
 While packing it was getting cloudy and I noticed my legs weren't as rested as I had thought.
 The descent back to the river was not too bad and after 1,5 hours I was back down.
-My plan had been to follow the river by boat, but that wasn't going to happen.
+My plan had been to follow the river by packraft, but that wasn't going to happen.
 The river was flowing much faster than I had expected.
 My boat is pretty sturdy and stable, but if I would flip I would be soaking wet and all my gear might drift away.
 I had no choice but to walk, which wasn't the end of the world.
 This side of the river was still indicated as a black (very difficult) route, but as soon as I would cross it, it would turn into a red and slightly easier one.
 I had a hard time finding a place to cross.
 At one point I also couldn't follow the shore anymore, as it turned into a vertical cliff.
-There was a third option, according to the map it was be possible to climb steep up the mountain and descent at a later point in the river.
+However, there was another option.
+According to the map it was possible to climb steep up the mountain before descending to the river at a later stage.
 It took 20 minutes before I even found a safe spot to climb up.

 After another tough climb I reached the top of the hill.
 It was getting windy and started to rain.
 I quickly put on my jacket and send my location home.
 Now I needed to descend for a few kilometers along a small stream which would bring me back to the main river.
 The river quickly got larger and the weather took a turn for the worse.

-At the river I walked a few kilometers along the water until I reached the point where I was supposed to cross.
-The water itself looked relatively calm, but with the intense rain and wind it would just be asking for a flying boat and wet clothes.
+At reaching the river I walked a few kilometers along the water until I arrived at the point where I was supposed to cross.
+The water itself looked relatively calm, but with the intense rain and wind it would be asking for a flying boat and wet clothes.
 The past 1,5 days had also been pretty tough.
-Despite being only 17:00 I decided to stop and take shelter.
-Pitching my tent wasn't easy, but luckily I had some experience of setting it up in high wind from my hike in Iceland.
+Despite it being only 17:00 I decided to stop and take shelter.
+Pitching my tent wasn't easy, but luckily I was experienced in setting it up in high winds due to my hike in Iceland.
 I placed the heaviest rocks I could carry on all pegs and spread out the luggage inside.
 Then I got enough water for the night and crawled into my sleeping bag.